Expanding Your Skills as a Registered Nurse

 Even if you don’t personally believe that holistic therapy is effective, make an effort not to sound dismissive.
 Remember that it’s not uncommon for doctors to approve a combination of conventional and alternative treatments for patients who express a wariness of prescription drugs or invasive surgeries.
 While more research is needed to determine the exact benefits of popular holistic therapies, many patients still want to include them in their overall treatment plans.

-Another reason why getting familiar with alternative medicine should be on every nurse’s agenda is drug interaction.
+Another reason why getting familiar with alternative medicine should be on every nurse’s agenda is a drug interaction.
 Because some prescription medications may not be compatible with popular herbal supplements, you could be the first line of defense against dosage mistakes and dangerous interactions.